***This is a living document, open to revision as we learn and gain experience together.***

 Values for Extinction Rebellion

-- Onboarding new rebels: it turns out that several thousands people have been visiting the Quechua community and Takiwasi for traditional healing treatment, mostly from europe.
-Their newsletter subscribers constitute an untapped community of people with strong attachments to the Quechua cause.
-An XR Quechua chapter could also be imagined.
+- Onboarding new rebels: several thousands of people have been visiting the Quechua community for traditional healing treatment, mostly from europe.
+Their newsletter subscribers constitute an untapped community of people with strong attachments to the Quechua cause and a need to give back: this is good soil to grow a dedicated XR circle.

-- Providing Rebels with a new social media tech to build impact in direct contact with the indigenous communities, by having transparent impacts measured in real time on social media.
-As we start with the Quechua community, this could expand to other communities as well.
+- Providing Rebels with a capacity to build impact in direct contact with the indigenous communities, by having transparent impacts measured in real time on social media.

-- In return, the indigenous communities have a precious gift to share for the regeneration of the modern world; their down to earth culture is highly effective at healing the modern alienation from nature, people, and common sense.
+- In return, the indigenous communities have a precious gift to share for the regeneration of the modern world; their down to earth culture has a healing role to play in the change of system.

 - Helping the audience resist pharmaceutical lobbies which impede their access to traditional medicine as regenerative resource.

-- Today these people are being suffocated by powerful lobbies and yet they are holding up for us at the front lines of biodiversity and climate justice and they have keys to heal our modernity.
+- The Quechua Women are being suffocated by powerful lobbies and yet they are holding up for us at the front lines of biodiversity and climate justice as they hold keys to heal our modernity.
 What should we do about it?
-We need to push back.
 XR wants to Participate in the protection of the Amazonian rain forest by joining the indigenous people in defending their natural habitat and promoting their healing culture.
-Rebels on social media want to connect with the frontline communities to drive direct measurable impact.
+Rebels on social media want to become co-creators of change.

 Infusiones Sumak: https://www.youtube.com/watch?v=ZJH4NTNAINs